(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Cohomology of algebras over non-Koszul operads -- an example

+Let us return to the main construction of this section.
 It was explained at several places~\cite{markl:JPAA96,markl:zebrulka,markl:ib,markl:ba} how a, not-necessarily acyclic, quasi-free resolution $(\calP,\pa=0) \stackrel{\rho}{\longleftarrow} (\scrR,\pa)$ of an operad $\calP$, which we assume for simplicity non-dg and concentrated in degree $0$, determines a cohomology theory for $\calP$-algebras with coefficients in itself.
 If $\calP$ is quadratic and if we take as $(\scrR,\pa)$ the dual bar construction (recalled in Section~\ref{Za_chvili_jdu_za_Jaruskou.}) of the quadratic dual $\calP^!$, we get the `standard' cohomology $\PHst*$ as the cohomology of the `standard' cochain complex

 in which $\PCst p := \Hom(\calP^!(p) \ot_{\Sigma_p} \otexp Vp,V)$, $p \geq 1$, and the differential $\dst^*$ is induced from the structure of $\calP^!$ and $A$, see~\cite[Section~8]{fox-markl:ContM97} or~\cite[Definition~II.3.99]{markl-shnider-stasheff:book}.
 This type of (co)homology was considered in the seminal paper~\cite{ginzburg-kapranov:DMJ94}.